Partial Knee Replacement Surgeon

 Learn more >> Postoperative Guidelines for Joint Replacement/Resurfacing Surgery

-Selecting an orthopedic hip surgeon with experience performing partial knee replacement is crucial to a positive outcome.
+Selecting an orthopedic knee surgeon with experience performing partial knee replacement is crucial to a positive outcome.
 Dr. Prem Ramkumar is located in Long Beach and serves patients in Los Angeles, Orange County, and surrounding Southern California areas.

 Remote Patient Monitoring Program from Dr. Ramkumar